bjarnur/IVIS18-InnoEnergy/README.md

 # !IMPORTANT Now you need to move the data file to the folder named 'secret'
 npm start # launches the webserver, it's reachable in the browser as long as the process is alive.
 ```

+Your app should now be running on [localhost:5000](http://localhost:5000/).

 ## Building the database

 If the database hasn't been built already it will do so automatically.